hopeross/psrails-learning/README.md

 * Lesson 36 - Another many to many
   * This one feels a bit weird at this point but it's a two ... three? parter.
 Maybe it'll make more sense the further
   * I go
+* Lesson 37 - Through Associations
+  * far more efficient, query wise, by using this.
+A little tricky to fully comprehend but if one takes a step back and
+  * thinks it through it works.